chroma9/Phasmoguide/README.md

 - Professional: 0 seconds (No Grace Period)

 ## Movement Speeds
-Phasmophobia uses a very easy understand movement system.
+Phasmophobia uses a very easy to understand movement system.
 Below you will see the list of movement speeds per entity.
 - Player (Walking): 1.1
 - Player (Running): 1.6
 - Normal Ghost Hunting: 1.5